 Conference "Sociable Encounters: British Sociability in Enlightenment Europe"

 Alfried Krupp Wissenschaftskolleg Greifswald, 31 May to 1 June 2018

 "Society is held together by communication and information" (Samuel Johnson)

-We are members of a newly-founded Research Group called "GIS SOCIABILITÉS" that currently includes six international universities and the Musée Cognacq-Jay.
-Together, we aim to study European and North American varities and cultural transfers of sociability throughout the long eighteenth century.
-DIGITENS is one of our projects, as is the conference Greifswald hosts in June on "Sociable Encounters" (see below).
+We are members of a Research Group founded in 2017 called "GIS SOCIABILITÉS" that currently includes six international universities and the Musée Cognacq-Jay.
+Together, we aim to study European and North American varities and the cultural transfers of models of sociability throughout the long eighteenth century.
+DIGITENS is one of our projects, as are conferences and talks in various locations.
 The directors of the GIS are Prof. Dr. Annick Cossic (UBO Brest) and Dr Valérie Capdeville (Paris XIII).

 To find out more, use this link: